 - 3. Use a recording software, such as Windows Recorder, to record your messages. - 4.
 Save the messages as wave files (.WAV).
-It is recommended that you save your files in low quality to keep them small.
+We recommend that you save your files in low quality to keep them small.
 For example, use 8-bit, mono quality at 22Khz sampling rate.

-You may want to create a separate folder for your wave files so you can locate them easily in one place.
+We suggest that youcreate a separate folder for your wave files so you can locate them easily in one place.